 Cryptocurrencies, like Bitcoin (BTC) and Ether (ETH), have become popular financial assets.
-At least 16% of Americans already hold cryptocurrencies, and this percentage is expected to grow exponentially.
+At least 21% of Americans that already hold cryptocurrencies and this percentage is expected to grow exponentially.

 Compared with traditional currencies and securities, like stocks and bonds, cryptocurrencies have had a record high rate of returns, triggering a global boom in crypto investments by both major financial institutions and day traders.
 However, as a new and unregulated form of currency they come with higher risks, in terms of price volatility and fraudulent activity, which has led to growing attention from regulators around the globe.